LuisDeAnda17/concept_backend/design/concepts/API/apiImplementation.md

   "error": "string"
 }
 ```
 ---

-### POST /api/BrontoBoard/_getBrontoBoardsForUser
+### POST /api/BrontoBoard/getBrontoBoardsForUser

-**Description:** Returns an array of BrontoBoards owned by the given user.
+**Description:** Retrieves all BrontoBoards owned by a given user.

 **Requirements:**
-- None explicitly stated, implies user ID is valid.
+- N/A

 **Effects:**
 - Returns an array of BrontoBoards owned by the given user.